 I believe education and community support is an important step towards T1 management.

-I’m very happy to participate in Club 1 Diabetes social media campaigns.
-I've made many T1 friends from all over the country through Club 1 Diabetes.
-I find Club 1 is a great source of knowledge and I'm thankful for their educational and inspirational articles and blogs.
+I’m very happy to participate in Blue Circle Diabetes Foundation social media campaigns.
+I've made many T1 friends from all over the country through Blue Circle.
+I find it a great source of knowledge and I'm thankful for their educational and inspirational articles and blogs.

 I regularly contribute to their monthly campaigns, here is one of my videos on their April topic, Hypo Hacks.

-Club 1 Diabetes was the inspiration for us to conduct a run for diabetics in Hyderabad.
+Blue Circle Diabetes Foundation was the inspiration for us to conduct a run for diabetics in Hyderabad.
 Divya and I started the Sweet Souls run for diabetics in Hyderabad with the help of Nalini, Ramesh, Sunil, Ramana and Sirisha.
-Sweet Souls and Club 1 Diabetes are great platforms for me to educate many newly diagnosed T1s.
-One fine morning in March, the Club 1 team from Pune travelled to Hyderabad to run with us - we made great memories!
-Here's the full album.
+Sweet Souls and Blue Circle Diabetes Foundation are great platforms for me to educate many newly diagnosed T1s.
+One fine morning in March 2019, our Pune friends travelled to Hyderabad to run with us - we made great memories!

 I’m grateful to Dr. Kalyan Chakravarthi, from Citizen Speciality Hospital and Dr. Sheetal from Dr. Mohan’s Diabetes Center.
 Earlier I would take my shots using syringe and vials and had to be dependent on people for help since I couldn't see the markings on the syringe.
 There were times I delayed meals if no one was around to help.
 Sometimes I skipped both, meals and insulin shots because I had to depend on someone to draw insulin for me.
 Even if I found someone to help me but they didn't clear the air bubbles, I would end up taking the wrong dosage.